 Method 3: Use DISM Image Management

 1. Type Dism /Online /Cleanup-Image /RestoreHealth line in your Command Prompt window and press Enter to run it.
-Just as before, wait until the operation 100% complete.
+Just as before, wait until the operation is 100% complete.

 You may also like –